isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-10-12-post-the-way-we-were-fashion-through-the-decades.md

 <img style="width:300px" src="/images/Vol-13-issue-3/the-way-we-were/11_thewaywewere.png">
 <br>
 The second instalment of the Singapore Apparel exhibition was held in November 1984 after a successful inaugural launch in 1983.
 The 1984 event was said to be a testimony of the “enthusiasm, creativity and talents of people in the trade” and aimed to establish the “Made-in-Singapore” hallmark of quality and reliability. <i>All rights reserved, Singapore Apparel: Fair Catalogue.
 (1983).
 Singapore: Singapore Textile and Garment Manufacturers’ Association.</i></span>

+#### **Singapore on the World Fashion Map**

+The local fashion industry received another boost in the 1970s when the manufacturing sector took off in Singapore.
+The opening of Japanese departmental stores, such as Yaohan, Isetan and Sogo, also enlivened the local shopping scene.
+Ready-to-wear outfits were sold in department stores and shopping centres that sprang up all over the island.[^9]

+In 1977, a group of 33 local designers collaborated to produce a book showcasing their works.
+Titled *Fashion Design: Containing Over 300 Fashion Designs by 33 Designers*, it was the first of its kind in Singapore.
+As opposed to the “fanciful dresses from foreign countries [that] are not acceptable to the great majority of people here,” the creations featured in the publication were appropriate for the local climate and tailored to fit the petite Asian silhouette.

+As homegrown labels grew in tandem with fashion imports, efforts were made to put Apparel ’83, the city’s first industry-wide garment trade show promoting local labels and designers, was hailed as a resounding success.[^10]

+In October 1983, *The Straits Times* reported that Singapore-made apparel had led to a $20-million increase in exports for the first eight months of the year, raking in more than $1.1 billion worth of sales for the year.[^11] Local designers were cultivating a global audience and putting Singapore on the world fashion stage.[^12]

+Singapore has since set its sights on becoming the fashion capital of Asia.[^13] The Singapore Fashion Festival was launched by the Singapore Tourism Board in 2001 to help achieve that goal.
+The festival was held annually until 2009, when it took a one-year hiatus, and was rebranded as the Asian Fashion Exchange (AFX) in 2010.

+In 2015, Singapore Fashion Week became the core event of AFX,[^14] garnering worldwide attention and participation by renowned international labels.
+In the 2016 edition, 13 homegrown designers shared the spotlight with other top Asian designers – the highest number yet at Singapore Fashion Week.[^15]

+The efforts seem to have paid off.
+In 2011, Singapore was ranked number eight in the list of Top 50 Fashion Capitals in the World by the US-based Global Language Monitor.
+Although the city dropped to number 14 (out 56 fashion capitals) in 2015, it was the third highest-ranked Asian city, after Tokyo (number 10) and Hong Kong (number 12)[^16] – a lofty status it aims to maintain or better in years to come.

 <span style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6; display:block; font-size:1rem; line-height:1.5rem;"><b>WHAT IS THE LEGAL DEPOSIT?</b>
 <br><br>